April 25, 2009

 The two instruments share a keyboard (or part of one) but the similarity ends there.
 There are stylistic differences, differences brought about because of the relative advantages and disadvantages of the two instruments, differences in notation, differences in the way musical expression is achieved, differences in the position of the player with respect to the instrument, differences in the care and feeding of the instruments, and so on.

 Let's start with the bellows.
 Pianists vary dynamics (loud and soft) by varying the force behind their touch, and with pedals.
 Accordionists vary dynamics by applying more or less "squeeze" or "pull" to the bellows.
 Accordion technicians tell me that they know when an accordion brought to them for repair is being played by a pianist!
 Pianists can sustain a note for just a short time, even with the sustain pedal depressed.
 Accordionists can sustain a note for as long as they can move the bellows.
 Related to that, of course, is the problem of phrasing.
-The of the bellows of an accordion as related to the breathing organs of a singer.
-The singer must learn to breath between musical phrases, and certainly not in the middle of a note; and the accordionist must learn not to reverse the direction of the bellows in the middle of a note or phrase, because for the fraction of a second that the bellows are not moving, the note or phrase will be interrupted.
+Think of the bellows of an accordion as related to the breathing organs of a singer.
+The singer must learn to breathe between musical phrases, and certainly not in the middle of a note; and the accordionist must learn not to reverse the direction of the bellows in the middle of a note or phrase, because for the fraction of a second that the bellows are not moving, the note or phrase will be interrupted.

 Diagram of accordion bass buttons, Stradella layout